Competitor analysis 2022: all why’s, how-to’s and more [with template]

 - Find and classify your competition — you have to know who you’re competing against

-- Take a note of the basic information — company overview, revenue, customers
+- Take a note of the basic information — company overview, revenue, number of customers

 - Analyse the product your competition offers — take a deeper look at the features, perks, and technology

 - Analyse their customers base — the type of customer will tell you who the desired audience is, what is the level of brand awareness, which social media platforms they use, and much more.

 - Take a look at the SEO efforts — SEO competitive analysis will tell you how your competitors use search engines to their benefit

 - Analyse their social media presence — a lot of activities will take place on social media.
 Take a look at the channels your competitors are using and what message they send.